techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 #todo: include create-heroku-space.png image

 Great, you can now access your website.
-Head over to the url shown after you created your space, as shown in the example above.
+If you take the URL that's given to you as a result of your command above, similar to the image above and put it into your browser, you should see the example page as shown in the image below:

+#todo: include heroku-space-browser.png image

 Now we have our space, we need to create our database.
 There are several different add-ons for Heroku in order to use a database in your package.
 However, although there are free plans, you still need to provide your card details.
 So please head over to: [Heroku Verify](https://heroku.com/verify) to add your card details.